 If this is not your first time in Warsaw, and you have already visited all the sights, you should probably stay in the area near the Łazienki Palace.
 There are no so many tourists as in the Old Town, but it is much easier to find where to park the car, and you can spend a lot of time in the park, walking and admiring peacocks and pavilions, or doing jogging.
 From the local hotels I can recommend the Regent Warsaw, and for those who prefer quiet family-run hotels – the Rezydencja Belweder-Klonowa.

 As you know, I sometimes don’t book breakfast at the hotel in order to sleep more.
-But I still don’t like to miss this primary meal, so we found some cozy places for breakfast in Warsaw and I am happy to share them with you.
+But I still don’t like to miss this primary meal, so we found some cozy places for breakfast in Warsaw and I am happy to share with you our Warsaw food experience.

 On the day when we did not get into the restaurant Manekin, we decided to visit a good known chain of Polish restaurants – Zapiecek.
 I really liked the design of the restaurant, reminiscent of a wooden country house with pleasant hostesses.
 We ordered our favorite mushroom soup, and I also ordered the “fried cabbage dumplings in the hot pan